mTxServ/hytale-api-sdk-java/README.md

 Hytale Official API - JAVA SDK

 Created by [mTxServ](https://mtxserv.com) and [Hytale.game](https://hytale.game).
-With this SDK, you can consume the official Hytale API in PHP.
+With this SDK, you can consume the official Hytale API in Java.

 ## Requirements